josethomazini/python-test-template/README.md

 Now, whenever you open the VSCode integrated terminal it will start the virtualenv.

-### Run all tests at once using the integrated terminal:
+### Run all the tests at once using the integrated terminal:

 Ensure the virtualenv is activated.